 A Little About Uzbekistan

 Uzbekistan was once part of the Soviet Union and strong influences of Russian culture remain prominent throughout the country.
-After obtaining independence from the USSR in 1991, Uzbekistan became a dictatorship under the control of Islam Karimov.
+The country did not obtain independence from the USSR until 1991.
+At this time, Uzbekistan became a dictatorship under the control of Islam Karimov.

-Since Karimov’s passing in 2016, Uzbekistan, a formerly hermetic country, has made waves towards opening up to the world and inviting foreign tourists to wander its deserts and settlements.
+Uzbekistan has always been a very hermetic country.
+However, since Karimov’s passing in 2016, it has made waves towards opening up to the world.
+The government has started working on initiatives to encourage international tourists to wander its deserts and settlements.

 Where to Travel in Uzbekistan